susyhaga/JavaScript/Dark-Mode-REACT/README.md

 Utilise the existing dark-mode scss file by adding a dark-mode class to the root html element.

-# When in Dark mode:
+# When in Dark mode

 The button icon should be faSun